 - Inspire Long Islanders to work together in new ways to achieve shared goals

 The Long Island Index was founded by the Rauch Foundation.
-Its operating principle is “Good information presented in a neutral manner can move policy.”
-And they have lots of information to present.
+It believes that “good information presented in a neutral manner can move policy.”

-Over the years, Long Island has been beset by numerous social, financial, educational and environmental challenges.
+Over the years, Long Island had been beset by numerous social, financial, educational and environmental challenges.
 Statistically, the state of decline has been alarming.
-But the Long Island Index and the Rauch Foundation found that for many years, their message was not connecting with the people.
+But the message was not connecting with the people.

 It still will present data neutrally, and it won’t take sides, but it will be much more active in trying to make sure that its ideas and its sense of urgency don’t end when the lights come on after the annual presentation.

 Among other things, it will encourage others to spread the word, using the persuasive graphics on its Web site … like the ominous video and interactive maps showing population trends and downtown areas ripe for revitalization.

 Below is one of the results of this new approach: a four-and-half minute slide presentation that was created in cooperation with the folks at Duarte, one of the premier presentation design companies in the world.

 Notice how the images, words, music, animations and simple colour scheme work together to add punch to the data.
 The brilliant presentation design means that the statistics now have much more of an emotional impact on the audience.
 As Duarte says: